techmengg/hush/README.md

      ```
    - (This step might not always be necessary, but it's good to run it if you're unsure.)
 6. **Fix missing npm dependencies**:
    - If you see any npm dependencies underlined with red squiggly lines, manually install them.
-If you're not sure which packages are missing, feel free to ask me or consult ChatGPT for help.
+If you're not sure which packages are missing, feel free to ask me.
 7. **Start the development server**:
    - Run the following command to start the development server:
      ```bash